Shrijeeth/QueryGPT-ADK/README.md

 - Multi-Agent Architecture: Modular agents for query formation, explanation, table/column selection, and validation.
 - Vector Search Integration: Uses Qdrant for semantic search over sample queries and table schemas.
 - Validation: Ensures only valid SELECT queries are generated and executed.
-- Extensible: Built with FastAPI, Pydantic, and Google ADK which supports easy addition of new agents and tools.
+- Extensible: Built with FastAPI, Pydantic, and Google ADK, supporting easy addition of new agents and tools.
+- LLM Provider Flexibility: Supports Gemini (default), Ollama, OpenAI, or any LLM provider by configuring environment variables in `.env`.
+See `.env.example` for details.
 - Sample Data: Includes sample queries and table schemas for demonstration and testing.

 ## Project Structure